 - The Committee on Effective Teaching

-The term of office for Committee members shall be for two years (except for the student government representative whose term will be one year.
+The term of office for Committee members shall be for two years (except for the Student Government and Graduate Student Assembly representatives whose term will be one year.
 Service will be effective from September 1 to August 31, and members may be reappointed by the President for additional terms.
 If for any reason a Committee member resigns, the President shall appoint another individual to serve the remainder of the unexpired term.
 The Chief Compliance Officer shall serve as the Responsible University Official for this committee.

 To ensure continuity, appointments of Committee members will be for staggered terms so that one-third of the appointments expire August 31 of each academic year.
 The Chair and Staff Co-Chair of the Committee shall be appointed by the President annually.

 - Issued: 2018-05-04